-During the 2014 - 2015 school year the committee met regularly to discuss the impact of the new Integrated Accessibility Standard (IAS) that came into effect July 1, 2011, under the Accessibility for Ontarians with Disability Act, 2005.
+During the 2015 - 2016 school year the committee met regularly to discuss the impact of the Integrated Accessibility Standard (IAS) that came into effect July 1, 2011, under the Accessibility for Ontarians with Disability Act, 2005.
+Under the legislation we are required to develop a Multi-Year plan.
+Our original plan was developed for the years 2012-2017.
+A new Multi-Year plan will be created during the upcoming school year.

 Item Description Responsibilities and Timelines Implementation Continue to promote methods whereby stakeholders can provide the Board with information related to possible barriers. a.
 Barrier Buster information to be redistributed to schools and communities. b.
 Review and ensure Accessibility for All brochures and sign information continue to be available at all work locations. a.
 Human Resource Services and Student Services - Spring b.
-Human Resource Services - Spring a & b: A comprehensive communication memo was sent in the weekly summary in June 2014 (June 12-18) to Principals/VP's and Managers that included the roles and responsibilities in ensuring accessibility throughout the Board for the 2014/15 school year.
+Human Resource Services - Spring a & b: A comprehensive communication memo was sent in the weekly summary in June 2015 (June 12-18) to Principals/VP's and Managers that included the roles and responsibilities in ensuring accessibility throughout the Board for the 2015/16 school year.
 Policy Information Continue to reinforce with those responsible for policy and procedures the need to look through the disability lens when writing documents.
-Provide input on policies out for review as per the cyclical process - Ongoing Continuous Training Customer Service Standard Working Together: The Code and the AODA (IASR & Human Rights) AODA for Educators Human Resource Services, Leadership Development and Curriculum Services - Ongoing Training for the Customer Service Standard and the IASR & Human Rights was completed for all employees and volunteers, all persons who develop Board policies and all persons who provide goods, services or facilities on behalf of the Board.
-Training to educators, which includes teachers, DECEs and educational assistants related to accessible program or course delivery and instruction was completed.
-Notification of the annual compliance training was provided in a memo in June and September 2015.
+Provide input on policies out for review as per the cyclical process - Ongoing Continuous Training Customer Service Standard Working Together: The Code and the AODA (IASR & Human Rights) AODA for Educators Human Resource Services, Leadership Development and Curriculum Services - Ongoing Notification of the annual compliance training was provided to system leaders in June and September 2015.
+Leaders were reminded to ensure that all new staff complete the required training under the AODA.
+Training for the Customer Service Standard and the IASR & Human Rights should be completed for all employees and volunteers, all persons who develop Board policies and all persons who provide goods, services or facilities on behalf of the Board.
+Training for educators, related to accessible program or course delivery and instruction, should be completed by teachers, DECEs and educational assistants.

-ltem Description Responsibilities and Timelines Implementation Websites Continue to review Board and school websites to assess level of accessibility.
+Item Description Responsibilities and Timelines Implementation Websites Continue to review Board and school websites to assess level of accessibility.
 Ensure that new sites and web content on the sites meet WCAG 2.0, Level A standards.
-Information Technology Services and Corporate Communications - Ongoing Internal websites conform to the WCAG 2.0 Level A standard.
-Additional resources have been implemented to monitor the websites and the accessibility of the contents.
+Information Technology Services and Corporate Communications - Ongoing Our public and school websites conform to the WCAG 2.0 Level AA standard.
+Additional resources have been implemented to monitor the websites and the accessibility of the contents to ensure that content consistently meets WCAG 2.0 standards.
+Additional resources include SiteImprove software for monitoring.
+Resources to improve capacity on how to create accessible website content include webcasts (e.g. AODA Checklist, Web Standards, 'How To' videos on our AODA intranet).
 Accessible Formats & Communication Supports Identify and have ready access to resources that enable the Board to provide information and communication supports, upon request, in a timely manner to persons with disabilities.
-Information Technology Services, Corporate Communications and Learning, Design and Development - Summer 2015 and Ongoing Committees were created to review documents and training materials available.
-All videos were captioned and/or transcribed during the summer of 2015.
-Monitoring and updating of the public website continues to ensure documents are in accessible formats School Libraries Ensure readiness of school libraries to provide accessible or conversion-ready formats of print resources upon request.
-Curriculum Services - anticipated completion by June 2016 A committee, with representation from Curriculum, Purchasing and Learning, Design and Development, was created to review current practices, leverage existing opportunities for capacity building and establish a recommended procedure to respond to requests.
+Information Technology Services, Corporate Communications and Learning, Design and Development - Summer 2016 and Ongoing The Accessible Formats Committee continues to meet to review documents and training materials and develop other supporting strategies.
+Members include staff from ITS, Directors, Leadership Development, HRS.
+During the summer of 2015 & 2016 videos on the public facing website and videos used for compliance training were transcribed and/or captioned.
+Key content contributors to the board's public facing website have been trained in making accessible word, excel and PDF documents.
+Internal training modules being revised to include accessibility considerations and opportunities are sought (e.g. K-12 Networks, Tech Ed.
+Camp) to continue to build capacity within the organization.